facebook-pixel

 Southwestern offers a wide range of life-long learning and personal exploration opportunities to enrich your life.
 We offer a variety of community education classes at our beautiful Coos and Curry campuses, and online as well.
 All of our Community Classes are noncredit, and taught by highly qualified individuals from our local communities.

-Winter Term classes start Monday, January 5, 2026 and are listed below.
+Spring Term classes start Monday, March 30, 2026

-REGISTRATION FOR WINTER TERM JOB TRAINING CLASSES OPENS MONDAY, DECEMBER 8, 2025 AT 8:00 AM.
+REGISTRATION FOR SPRING TERM CLASSES OPENS MONDAY, MARCH 9, 2026 AT 8:00 AM.

 To register for a class: